INO-4800 COVID-19 Vaccine Description

 INO-4800 is a DNA vaccine candidate matched to the novel coronavirus SARS-CoV-2, which causes the COVID-19 disease in humans.

-INOVIO's INO-4800 is the only nucleic-acid based vaccine that is stable at room temperature for more than a year and does not require to be frozen in transport or for years of storage, which are important factors when implementing mass immunizations to battle the current pandemic, says INOVIO.
+INOVIO's INO-4800 is a nucleic-acid-based vaccine found stable at room temperature for more than a year and does not require frozen transport or for years of storage, which are important factors when implementing mass immunizations to battle the current pandemic, says INOVIO.

-The INO-4800 vaccine contains the plasmid pGX9501, which encodes for the full length of the Spike glycoprotein of SARS-CoV-2.
+The INO-4800 vaccine contains the plasmid pGX9501, which encodes for the entire length of the Spike glycoprotein of SARS-CoV-2.

-Inovio's proprietary platform hand-held smart device called CELLECTRA® is leading the way forward for activation immunotherapy.
+Inovio's proprietary platform hand-held smart device called CELLECTRA® leads the way forward for activation immunotherapy.
 CELLECTRA uses a brief electrical pulse to open small pores in the cell reversibly to allow the plasmids to enter.

 Published in Nature Communications on May 20, 2020, a new report focuses on immune studies in animals, which show induction of functional antibody responses and T-cell responses following immunization.
 This preliminary dataset identifies INO-4800 as a potential COVID-19 vaccine candidate, supporting the further translational study.

-INOVIO is a biotechnology company focused on rapidly bringing to market precisely designed DNA medicines to protect and treat people from infectious diseases.
-INOVIO's DNA medicines are transient, and do not interfere with or change in any way an individual's own DNA.
-The advantages of INOVIO's DNA medicine platform are how fast DNA medicines can be designed and manufactured; the stability of the products, which do not require freezing in storage and transport; and the consistent immune response, safety profile, and tolerability that have been observed in clinical trials with multiple products.
+Plymouth Meeting, PA-based INOVIO (NASDAQ: INO), is a biotechnology company focused on rapidly bringing to market precisely designed DNA medicines to protect and treat people from infectious diseases.
+INOVIO's DNA medicines are transient and do not interfere with or change in any way an individual's own DNA.

 INO-4800 is a DNA vaccine candidate designed to prevent novel coronavirus SARS-CoV-2 from infecting humans, which causes COVID-19 disease.